top of page

 The fans at Indy are among the most sport-knowledgeable in racing; you would be hard-pressed to find any others in the US who can top it.
 Many fans have been going to Indy for various races for decades.

 As with other SRO America events, while the track may not sell out every seat, attendance has increased each year with impressive consistency, thanks no doubt to the organization’s hard efforts in the marketing department.
+2025 saw a busy fan walk before the 8 Hour, as well as long lines at the various autograph sessions during the event.

 Access 4

 To get to the track you can just follow the signs, literally – there is no shortage of signage on the way to the track.
-The nearest highway is I-465, with I-74 meeting up with it just north of the track’s exit.
+The nearest highway is I-465, with I-74 meeting up with it just north of the venue’s exit.

 Return on Investment 5

-Kids 15 and under are free with a paid adult, and parking starts at just $10 and goes up to $25.
 Compared to prices you will see at the Indy 500, this is an absolute steal.
 Every ticket also includes infield access, as well as access to the paddock and pre-race fan walk.

-Extras 5
+Extras 4

 Finally, the Indianapolis Motor Speedway Museum is located onsite in the infield and is open during race days.
-Fans of the sport will no doubt enjoy looking into the past and enjoying the history of the sport of racing.
+Fans of the sport will no doubt enjoy looking into the past and seeing the history of the sport of racing.

 Final Thoughts